 As of the date of this post, I have 831 SPG lifetime nights.
 For 2018, stays at Marriott and SPG properties all count toward annual and lifetime status after the new program takes effect on August 1, 2018.
-With 17 nights at Marriott so far this year, I’ll have no less than 848 lifetime nights even if I had zero SPG or Marriott stays thes rest of the year.
+With 17 nights at Marriott so far this year, I’ll have no less than 848 lifetime nights even if I had zero SPG or Marriott stays the rest of the year.
 Counting the 364 Marriott nights prior to 2018, the total is 1,212 lifetime nights.
 No way a Marriott elite with say only 750 nights deserves a higher status!
-I complained to ambassador reps and a supervisor, and joined a Facebook group of SPG Lifetime Platinums in the same boat.
+I complained to ambassador reps and a supervisor and joined a Facebook group of SPG Lifetime Platinums in the same boat.

 Lifetime Platinum vs. Lifetime Platinum Premier

-Under the new Marriott Rewards program, Lifetime Platinum status entitles those members to all of the benefits of basic platinum, including upgrades to “select” suites if available at check in, lounge access with breakfast, a 50% points bonus, and five suite night awards or a gift option.
-Lifetime Platinum Premier status comes with all of the benefits of Lifetime Platinum plus one additional choice benefit of five additional suite night awards, one free night award, or gift options, and a 75% points bonus.
+Under the new Marriott Rewards program, as originally explained, Lifetime Platinum status entitles those members to all of the benefits of basic platinum, including upgrades to “select” suites if available at check in, lounge access with breakfast, a 50% points bonus, and five suite night awards or a gift option.
+Lifetime Platinum Premier status comes with all of the benefits of Lifetime Platinum Premier plus one additional choice benefit of five additional suite night awards, one free night award, or gift options, and a 75% points bonus.

 Having a second choice is great.
 Members can still get 10 suite night awards if that is their preference.
 I value the free night and maybe one of the to-be-announced gift options more than five suite night awards.
 Suite night awards are only confirmed within a few days of check in.
-They cannot be relied when booking a hotel.
+They cannot be relied upon when booking a hotel.
 If they were confirmable when the reservation was made (as with some Hyatt Globalist upgrades), the value would increase substantially.

 Marriott is leaving wiggle room to make changes in the program prior to August, but at first blush, differences between Lifetime Platinum and Lifetime Platinum Premiere seem small.
-SPG and Marriott ambassador and platinum reps have said that Lifetime Platinum Premier entitles those members to Your24 and ambassador benefits each year.
+SPG and Marriott ambassador and platinum reps have even said that Lifetime Platinum Premier entitles those members to Your24 and ambassador benefits each year.
 That’s not how I read it, but that makes a huge difference if that is the case.
 We will see how that ultimately turns out.

 - Points Bonus.
 Lifetime Platinum Premier status earns a bonus that is 50% larger than the bonus for Lifetime Platinum.

 - Priority for suite upgrades at check in.
-Similarly, a Lifetime Platinum Premier will have priority over a Lifetime Platinum in receiving a suite upgrade at check in.
+Similarly, a Lifetime Platinum Premier should have priority over a Platinum or Lifetime Platinum in receiving a suite upgrade at check in.
 The new program increases the number of elites entitled to an upgrade at any given hotel.
 The number of suites remains constant.
 That increased competition for suite upgrades (especially at the most desirable hotels) makes every advantage important.

 - Status matches.
 In being matched to status in other programs, a Lifetime Platinum Premier might receive a higher status than a Lifetime Platinum.
 After all Lifetime Platinum Premier is a higher status and the benefits are different.